trislett/sgcca-psychiatry-nosology/README.md

 Further information about functions are available using the python help.
 E.g., help(parallel_sgcca).

-The sparsemodels package has been tested on M1 Mac (Sonoma 14.4.1), Ubuntu 22.04, and using Arch linux.
+The sparsemodels package has been tested on M1 Mac (Sonoma 14.4.1), Ubuntu 22.04, Ubuntu 24.04 and using Arch linux.

 Lazy install using Conda: